emacsmirror/tomlparse/README.md

 ## Status

-The thing seems to be feature complete, reads all the example of the [toml spec](https://toml.io/en/v1.0.0) correctly.
+The thing seems to be feature complete (see [Limitations](#limitations).

 After some practice test I will propose it to MELPa.
-Be aware that this has been written during three evenings after work.
+Be aware that this has been written during three evenings after work and a couple of hours during the following weekend..
 So there can be issues.
-Please repolrt them
+Please report them.

 ## Installation